Xilinx/xup_compute_acceleration/docs/streaming_lab.md

    ./streaming_lab binary_container_1.awsxclbin
    ```

-1. The FPGA bitstream will be downloaded and the host application will be executed showing output similar to:
+1. The FPGA bitstream will be downloaded and the host application will be executed showing an output similar to:

    ```console
    Found Platform